-- The pump must run continuously when the burner is firing. - With the pump running and the burner in the off cycle, the inlet temperature and outlet temperature readings on the DynaMax Control Panel should read approximately the same temperatures. - Turn the appliance on and allow time for the temperature to stabilize.
+- 2) With the pump running and the burner in the off cycle, the inlet temperature and outlet temperature readings on the DynaMax Control Panel should read approximately the same temperatures. - 3) Turn the appliance on and allow time for the temperature to stabilize.
 Check the temperature rise when the burner is firing at 100% of rated input. - Compare the temperature rise on the Control Panel with the required temperature rise at the required flow rate on Tables 31 and 32. - 5) Should adjustment be needed, proceed as follows: